Your fractional CFO for owner-operated wineries.

 3. Wine club retention is where the math actually lives

-Industry median club retention sits in the 60-70% range.
-Drop below 60% and the unit economics fall apart fast, but most operators cannot tell you their exact retention rate by club tier, cohort, or vintage.
+Club retention below roughly 60% is where the unit economics get fragile fast, but most operators cannot tell you their exact retention rate by club tier, cohort, or vintage.
 You cannot fix what you cannot measure.

-4. The AI search shift hits wine harder than most verticals
+4. The AI search shift hits wine harder than most market segments

 A prospect searching "best wineries in Santa Barbara County" used to get a Google map with photos and reviews.
 Now they get a ChatGPT or Claude summary that names three to five wineries, and if you are not in that list, you do not get the click.
 The lever that changes this is not on your website; it is in your external citation footprint.
 A Website Audit measures exactly that footprint.